|The everlasting arms propel as well as sustain.|

 That's simplicity.
 That's what leads to soul health.

-is director of spiritual formation at Willow Creek Community Church in South Barrington, Illinois.
+When she wrote this article, Mindy Caliguire was director of spiritual formation at Willow Creek Community Church in South Barrington, Illinois.

 Copyright © 2004 by the author or Christianity Today/Leadership Journal.